mmann1123/pyGIS/pygis/docs/e_extraction.md

 from shapely.geometry import Polygon
 ```

 We will utilize shapefiles of San Francisco Bay Area county boundaries and wells within the Bay Area and the surrounding 50 km.
-We will first load in the data and reproject the data.
+We will first load in the data and reproject the data (click the + below to show code cell).

 ```{important} All the data must have the same coordinate system in order for extraction to work correctly.
 ```